Hum in a Hi-Fi System or TurntableFAQ #3539

 If the tonearm wiring has only three wires, or two shielded wires with the shields connected, then a special three-wire cable should be used between phonograph and amplifier.
 Alternately, two single conductor shielded wires may be used if the shield of one is left "floating" at the phonograph.

-If these steps do not cure the trouble, contact Shure Service to have the cartridge inspected.
+If these steps do not cure the trouble, try a different cartridge.
 Though unlikely, there could be an internal grounding problem within the phono cartridge body.